yaprigal/ServerlessFaceDetection/README.md

 ![Screen capture](https://github.com/yaprigal/ServerlessFaceDetection/blob/master/Capture.PNG?raw=true)
 ### 1. Prerequisites
 1. Azure account with the following services (on same region), if you don’t have create a <a href="https://azure.microsoft.com/en-us/free/">free Azure account</a>:<br>
 a.
-One Azure Media Services instance with one large person group created and trained as explained <a href="https://docs.microsoft.com/en-us/azure/cognitive-services/face/face-api-how-to-topics/how-to-use-large-scale">here</a> , this group contain the face images to detect<br>
+One Azure Face API instance with one large person group created and trained as explained <a href="https://docs.microsoft.com/en-us/azure/cognitive-services/face/face-api-how-to-topics/how-to-use-large-scale">here</a> , this group contain the face images to detect<br>
 b.
+Create an Azure Media Services instance<br>
+c.
 One Function App instance (consumption plan) with Application Insights associated to it<br>
-c.
+d.
 One Azure Cosmos DB instance with 3 collections (photo, video, stream) <br>
-d.
+e.
 One Event Grid Topic instance<br>
-e.
+f.
 One Azure Redis Cache instance<br>
-f.
+g.
 One instance of Azure Storage V2 (general purpose v2) with 6 containers (private access), for example:<br>
 image, imageresult, video, videoresult, stream and streamresult<br>
 2. VSTS account <br>
 If you don’t have a Visual Studio Team services account yet, <a href="https://go.microsoft.com/fwlink/?LinkId=307137">open one now</a>